samullen/samullen.github.io/_posts/articles/2016-11-15-replacing-the-rails-asset-pipeline-with-webpack-and-yarn.md

-+++
+---
-title = "Replacing the Rails Asset Pipeline with Webpack and Yarn" description = "In this tutorial we look at how to completely replace the Rails Asset Pipeline with tools from the the Javascript ecosystem, Webpack and Yarn." date = "2016-11-15T20:31:49-06:00" tags = [ "rails", "javascript", "tutorials", "toolin"] author = "Samuel Mullen"
+title: "Replacing the Rails Asset Pipeline with Webpack and Yarn"
+description: "In this tutorial we look at how to completely replace the Rails Asset Pipeline with tools from the the Javascript ecosystem, Webpack and Yarn."
-+++
+date: "2016-11-15T20:31:49-06:00"
+tags: [ "rails", "javascript", "tutorials", "toolin"]
+author: "Samuel Mullen"
+---

 <em>**Update:** Since this article was published, the Rails team announced the
 inclusion of both webpack and Yarn into Rails 5.1.
 I have a new article covering